metadatacenter/cedar-manual/docs/_sections/c2/4_saving_and_closing.md

 ## **Saving**

 To save a templating resource—Template, Element, or Field—click on the Save button at the bottom right of the templating resource.
+This will be labeled Save Template, Save Element, or Save Field depending on the type of templating resource you are editing.

 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/creating-new-template-20191216.png){:width="80%" class="centered"}